 Odisha, one of the states served by Divine Word Missionaries India East Province, has a high concentration of people that the Indian government categorizes as Scheduled Castes and Scheduled Tribes.
 These terms refer to groups of historically disadvantaged indigenous people who are among India’s most impoverished.

-Fulfilling a preferential missionary option for these underprivileged groups, Divine Word Missionaries established Nabajyoti High School in Kerjenga, located in the town of Pallahara.
+In response to this need, Divine Word Missionaries established Nabajyoti High School in Kerjenga, located in the town of Pallahara.
 Opened on July 1, 2000, the school was designed at the outset to provide quality education and all-around development for students from this area’s Scheduled Castes and Scheduled Tribes.

 Located in the beautiful foothills of the Malayagiri Mountains, Nabajyoti High School is situated in the midst of tribal populations.
 The vast majority of our students come from the Scheduled Tribes rather than the Scheduled Classes.
 Many tribes live in Pallahara, including Bhuyan, Soharo, Juang and Munda.

 Being a tribal and low-caste stronghold, Pallahara’s environment is not conducive for education even though the families understand the importance of education.
 The area’s literacy rate is far below the state average, both for men and women.
 Poverty and underdevelopment of the area are the main causes of illiteracy, along with social ills such as drinking.